blitz0p3rations/blitz0p3rations.github.io/_posts/2023-08-06-Full-fake-person-creation.md

 - Third-Party SIM Card Purchase: If anonymous SIM cards are not available or difficult to obtain, consider purchasing SIM cards from a third party who can acquire them without linking them to your real identity.

 - Temporary Phone Number Apps: Use temporary phone number apps or services that provide disposable phone numbers for SMS verification.
-These apps allow you to receive SMS messages without using a physical SIM card.
+These apps allow you to receive SMS messages without a physical SIM card.

-- Dedicated Used Smartphone: Buy a used smartphone from an online marketplace or ecommerce platform.
+- Dedicated Used Smartphone: Buy a used smartphone from an online marketplace or e-commerce platform.
 Ensure that the phone is not associated with your personal SIM card or real identity.
 This dedicated phone can be used solely for handling the fake identity.

 - Avoid Dual-SIM Smartphones: Using a dual-SIM smartphone for both your personal SIM card and the fake identity is not recommended.
 The IMEI of the phone can be tracked, potentially linking both identities together.

 - Geolocation and Privacy: Be cautious about using both phones simultaneously or turning them on close to each other.
-Mobile operators can track the IMEI and geolocation data, which may raise suspicion if both identities are active in close proximity.
+Mobile operators can track the IMEI and geolocation data, which may raise suspicion if both identities are active nearby.

 - Internet-Based Phone Services: If possible, use internet-based phone services that offer virtual phone numbers for SMS verification.
 These services can provide additional privacy for your fake identity.